Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 ### Implicit Binary Search Tree

-Intuitively, the leaves of the log tree can be considered a flat array representation of a left-balanced binary tree.
+Intuitively, the leaves of the log tree can be considered a flat array representation of a binary tree.
+This structure is similar to the log tree, but distinguished by the fact that not all parent nodes have two children.
 In this representation, "leaf" nodes are stored in even-numbered indices, while "intermediate" nodes are stored in odd-numbered indices:

 ~~~ aasvg
                              X